-Use: Create seamless airbrushed foundation look, or simply settle your foundation on your skin.
+Use: Create a seamless airbrushed foundation look, or simply settle your foundation on your skin.

-Use: For application of loose powder, body shimmer, and other fine grain products.
+Use: For the application of loose powder, body shimmer, and other fine-grain products.

 A Kabuki brush is slightly similar to the standard powder brush, however, it is more tightly packed.
-Kinda like your powder brush and stippling brush merged into one.
+It’s kind of like your powder brush and stippling brush merged into one.
 They’re best to use with loose powders on your body, face and neck.

 8. Concealer Brush